susiechin000/september13/README.md

-# september13
+This is a test project to explore Github

-this is a test project to explore Github
+Please check NUS website (https://www.nus.edu.sg/")